nomocas/buddyfile/README.md

 ## Keymap

-OSX only for the momment :
+OSX only for the moment :

 ctrl+super+b :  	open or show buddy file but keep focus in master file